Antoinebr/HubSpot-cms-playground/readme.md

 ## HubDB Dynamic page ( Custom Post Type style )

-Create a table with HubDB and be sure to put the "Enable creation of dynbamic pages using row data" ON.
+Create a table with HubDB and be sure to put the "Enable creation of dynamic pages using row data" ON.

 Then Create a template in the theme, see in ``` src/templates/launchmonitors-single.html ```